Courage to Speak® Drug Prevention Education Programs

 - Effective at increasing knowledge and perceptions of harm regarding alcohol, tobacco, and other drugs (ATOD).

-- Had a positive effect on refusal skills learned.
+- Positive effect on refusal skills learned.

 Dubay Horton: Courage to Speak Drug Prevention Program Grades 4-6

-- Increased ability to personalize the risk of ATOD.
+- Increased ability to personalize the risk.

 Yale University: Courage to Speak Drug Prevention Program Middle School